 In recent years, he has concentrated on the Mongols.
 His book Genghis Khan and the Making of the Modern World was an international best seller published in more than twenty languages.
 In 2007 President Enkhbayar of Mongolia awarded him the Order of the Polar Star, Mongolia’s highest national award, in recognition of his contribution to Mongolian culture.
 His most recent work, The Secret History of the Mongol Queens, is the first book written on the daughters of Genghis Khan.

-2012 is the 850th anniversary of the birth of Genghis Khan and to honor that anniversary, the Mongolian President’s office sent audio book recordings of Weatherford’s books, Genghis Khan and the Making of the Modern World and The Secret History of the Mongol Queens to be played at all Mongolia’s sacred places from the eastern to the western border.
+The year 2012 was the 850th anniversary of the birth of Genghis Khan, and to honor that anniversary, the Mongolian President’s office sent audio book recordings of Weatherford’s books, Genghis Khan and the Making of the Modern World and The Secret History of the Mongol Queens to be played at all Mongolia’s sacred places from the eastern to the western border.
 The project took four months.